CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 Yes, we do have to be careful in terms of defining and structuring what levels of protocols & functionalities are (more on this in section A-2 and A-3 below).

-And how data, and its veridical validation, should be organized to relate to these, to generate valid Computational Law processes.
+And how data, its veridical validation, should be organized, to generate & relate to valid Computational Law processes.

-But, in our recent AALE experience, notably Contract Law analysis, we find that we need to sort out relevance and functionality of a number of legal functions and sub-fuctions, in relation with bodies of Law, in a human-AAS interaction context, under AALE process.
+But, in our recent AALE experience & Contract Law analysis, we find we need to sort out relevance & functionality of a number of legal functions & sub-fuctions, in relation with bodies of Law, in a human-AAS interaction context, under AALE process.

-While not perfect nor exhaustive, a methodology like the one used in SALI, looks like some sort of pattern, from which we might be willing to (selectively) extract inspiration in the way we approach problems and chart pathways to AALE solution design.
+While not exhaustive, a methodology like the one used in SALI, looks like some sort of pattern, from which we might be willing to (selectively) extract inspiration, in the way we approach problems and chart pathways to AALE solution design.

 In Dazza's words: